Dark-Supreme/Dark-Supreme/README.md

 - 👋 Hi, I’m **Waqar Mehdi**
 - 👀 I’m interested in crunching data along with a tinge of mathematics flavoured on top of it.
-- 🌱 I’m currently learning Big data along with AI, ML.
+- 🌱 I’m currently working as an Analyst - Data Science.
-- 💞️ I’m looking to collaborate on any interesting domain related to data crunching.
+- 💞️ I’m looking to collaborate on any interesting domain related to data crunching and data science.
 - 📫 How to reach me?
 Just say hello @ waqarmehdi3@gmail.com

 <!---